Parents and carers

 It also helps with continued development and learning, family connections and building the strength of cultural identity.

 Bilingual books in English and other languages are available at most public libraries and you can add books in language to your child's bookshelf, which will be counted as part of the challenge.
+You will need to log these books in English – your teacher or school challenge champion can help you with this.

 Better beginnings (external website)